Back to top

 Michelle co-founded ReSA in 2019 and brings extensive expertise in open science, research software, skills and infrastructure.
 As a sociologist, Michelle is passionate about building collaborative partnerships to achieve system change.
 Listen to her talk about her work on the RSE Stories podcast.

-She serves on advisory boards for FAIR Impact, Research Sofware Engineers Asia Association, SBGrid, and the Research Data Alliance Organisational Advisory Board.
-As a consultant in the field of open science her roles have included chairing the OECD Expert Group on digital skills for the research sector and co-editing the European Open Science Cloud report, Digital Skills for FAIR and Open Science.
+She serves on advisory boards for FAIR Impact, European Virtual Institute for Research Software Excellence (EVERSE), Research Software Engineers Asia Association, and the Research Data Alliance Organisational Advisory Board.
+As a consultant in the field of open science her roles have included chairing the OECD expert group on digital skills for the research sector and co-editing the European Open Science Cloud report, Digital Skills for FAIR and Open Science.

 Email Michelle Barker.